Vinod-Mendis/MERN-auth/client/README.md

     - find whether the password is valid
     - seperate the password from the object
     - create web token using jsonwebtoken (select the ._id of the user)
-    - put that token inside a cookie of the user
+    - put that token inside a cookie of the user and set expiry date

+17. Complete the Sign In page functionality